Who is my advisor?

 - Must enroll in GSU 1120, Methods of Learning, unless the student has completed that course with a “C” or better.
 The GSU 1120 course is specifically designed to improve study skills and overall academic performance.

-In addition to these requirements, students are strongly urged to have regular meetings with their advisors for periodic updates on academic progress, for consultation, and for referral to appropriate support services as needed.
+In addition to these requirements, students are strongly urged to have regular meetings with their academic advisors for periodic updates on academic progress, for consultation, and for a referral to appropriate support services as needed.

-While on Academic Intervention, a student may pre-register for a subsequent term without being subjected to the 13 hour rule.
+While on Academic Intervention, a student may pre-register for a subsequent term without being subjected to the 13-hour rule.

 What grade do I need to make to maintain good academic standing?

 To be in good academic standing requires a 2.0 GPA; however, several majors require a higher GPA to maintain good academic standing within that major.
-To determine what is required for your program, you should contact your advisor.
+To determine what is required for your program, you should contact your academic advisor.

 What do I do if I don’t get admitted into the program after being a pre-major?

 If you are unable to be admitted into a program after being a pre-major, you should speak with your academic advisor about what other opportunities may be available, and of interest to you.
 Your academic advisor will help you explore other majors and possible career options.

 Students who wish to change their major should visit the College of Science and Mathematics Advisement Center, no appointment necessary, for the required paperwork.
 We will guide you through the process.
 You will need to bring a “What-If Analysis” for the new major with you.
 This can be found on your DegreeWorks.
 As this process may take up to 48 hours, please do not wait to visit the College of Science and Mathematics Advisement Center to change your major.

 What is considered full-time for the summer term?